 - small pinch of black pepper and grated ginger (fresh is best)

-- Simply pour all ingredients into a small saucepan and bring to a light boil, reduce heat and drink warm.
+- Simply pour all ingredients into a small saucepan and bring to a light boil, whisk to combine ingredients.
+Reduce heat to low and simmer for up to 20-30 minutes.

-- Strain if you have large pieces of ginger, cinnamon, peppercorns, etc.
+- Strain the milk if you have large pieces of ginger, cinnamon, peppercorns, etc.

 LOWER SUGAR // use stevia to sweeten